ultimate271/notes/sanderson/mistbornTFE02.06.md

 Kelsier turned.
 “That should be it, then.”

+### At the end of the meeting, Marsh makes a grand appearance, wishing to speak in private with his brother Kelsier

+#### Marsh makes his apperence, quickly breaking up the meeting
 “Uh,” Ham said, “what about the Ministry?
 Shouldn’t we at least find a way to keep an eye on those Inquisitors?”